 Venison steak tips, dredged in blackening spice and seared in a hot cast iron skillet is one of my all-time favorite venison appetizers, especially when it's served with my balsamic blue cheese sauce for venison.

 Blackened venison tips are a secret of fine meat cutting and butchery, and a perfect example of things I squirrel away for myself when butchering deer with friends.

-What I want to share with you here is a delicious recipe I make every year with my tips, but moreso, I want to invite you to consider the chain and trim from your backstraps, and encourage you to never, ever put them in your grind pile.
+What I want to share with you here is a delicious venison tips recipe I make every year with my tips, but more so, I want to invite you to consider the chain and trim from your backstraps, and encourage you to never, ever put them in your grind pile.